ngjunsiang/laymansguide-src/season12/issue154/issue154.md

 Depending on how different the two instruction sets are, the complexity of this task differs greatly.
 Not much point going into detail here, so instead I’ll briefly illustrate some instances of emulation in the wild.

+The two main instruction sets discussed here are x86-64 and ARM ([Issue 53](https://buttondown.email/laymansguide/archive/lmg-s5-issue-53-the-cpu-is-an-instruction-obeying/)).

 ## Windows-to-Windows emulation (WOW64)

-Do you remember the great 32-to-64-bit schism of the late 2000s?
+Do you remember the great 32-to-64-bit schism of the late 2000s ([Issue 55](https://buttondown.email/laymansguide/archive/lmg-s5-issue-55-addressing-memory/))?
 There was a period of time when people got confused whether a Windows program they had could run on a 32-bit x86 processor or a 64-bit x86-64 processor: programs compiled for the latter could not run on the former, but programs compiled for the former could run on the latter.

 That was a lie.
-Programs compiled for Windows on x86 cannot run on x86-64, and vice-versa.
+Programs compiled for Windows on x86 cannot run *natively* on x86-64, and vice-versa. x86 and x86-64, while looking similar, are different instruction sets. x86 instructions have to be translated into x86-64 instructions to be able to run.

 What happened was Microsoft developed the WOW64 subsystem, an emulation layer that translated 32-bit x86 instructions into 64-bit x86-64 instructions.
 When users tried to run a 32-bit application, Windows plugged it in to WOW64, allowing it to run near-natively (this is usually indicated in the title bar as compatibility mode).